jmoorefield/COP5725Project/README.md

 15. Add the GSON jar to the "Referenced Libraries" folder
 15. Now, the jars file jgrapht-core-1.5.2 and gson-2.10.1 will be added to the runtime settings
 ```

-We use the dataset Amazon Dataset which can in our GitHub repository in the file titled: metadata.json

 Distribution of Work for the Code:
 ---------------------